bisqwit/compiler_series/ep1/dostools/README.md

 It runs simulation for all the editing steps and produces the output that would be generated after all those.

-You can optimally specify a number that limits the process until the given step number.
+You can optionally specify a number that limits the process until the given step number.
 The step numbers are those that are given in the first column of the `lst` file, and those that are listed in the headers in the `-p` output.